raitucarp/express-theme/README.md

 Introduction Express-Theme
 =============

-**express-theme** is express.js middleware that aim to create structured and simple theme very easily.
+**express-theme** is express.js middleware that aims to create structured and simple theme very easily.
 In the future, I will create market for express-themes.
 All people can upload their themes to the market, and developer-user can install easily for their projects.

 # Install #